quzeem91/Danny_ma-SQL-Challenge-week-2-soln/README.md

 | 30                                                            |

 ---
-**What was the average speed for each runner for each delivery and do you notice any trend for these values?**
+**6. What was the average speed for each runner for each delivery and do you notice any trend for these values?**

     WITH distance_time as (SELECT   Distinct  r.runner_id ,r.order_id,LEFT(duration,2):: float duration,LEFT(distance,2):: float distance
     FROM pizza_runner.runner_orders r